ipums/ipums.github.io/_posts/2020/2020-01-24-gpl-do-we-need-wait-for-courts.md

 > There is basically no argument that the GPL is a valid and enforceable license.
 > There is, however, a lot of confusion about when and where the GPL applies.

-That’s the confusion that Fran recounted in the previous post -- confusion that we spent a lot of time and effort struggling with.
+That’s the confusion that Fran recounted in the earlier post -- confusion that we spent a lot of time and effort struggling with.

 # “We Just Don’t Know”